Compress Image to Exact KB Size Online

 Step-by-Step Image Optimization Workflow

 2. Resize image dimensions if width and height are too large.
+Large dimensions often increase file size.

 Common Image Upload Problems and Fixes